[Last updated: September 12, 2023]

 If you don’t watch YouTube, you quickly find you’re missing out.
 The newest dance craze, the phrase everyone’s saying, and a whole host of references fly right over your head.

 Google acknowledges the monster it created and started building tools to help its users understand how much of their day those videos eat up in minutes.
-In 2018, Google launched some digital wellbeing tools like counters, break reminders, and more control over notifications.
+YouTube has over 2.5 billion logged-in monthly users that upload over 300 hours of video every single minute.
+In 2018, Google finally launched some digital wellbeing tools like counters, break reminders, and more control over notifications.

 But none of those tools is secure enough to keep you out of YouTube, particularly if you are one of its more enthusiastic users.